paulodowd/GoogleColab_Simple2DSimulator/README.md

 ## Info: Getting Started

-If you have not used Python before, the following exercise sheets will help you to get started:
+If you have not used Python of Google Colab before, the following exercise sheets will help you to get started:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/paulodowd/GoogleColab_Simple2DSimulator/blob/main/01_Operators.ipynb) **Python: Operators**